-Maximum daily volumes have been calculated at 25 m3/ha/day over the total orchard area, in accordance with the decision made in the Motutangi-Waiharara Water User Group (MWWUG) decision1.
+The maximum daily volume has been calculated at 25 m3/ha/day over the Total Orchard Area, in accordance with the decision made in the Motutangi-Waiharara Water User Group (MWWUG) decision1.

 1 The maximum daily volume can also be calculated on the basis of 41.6 m3/day per canopy hectare (4.16 mm irrigation system capacity) on the basis of a peak daily soil requirement of 3.74 mm/day per canopy hectare and allowing for 10% system losses in delivery and application.